 Carolina Academic Press:

 Carolina Academic Press is partnering with VitalSource Helps, which allows students at affected schools to access their ebooks for free.
 Read more about this program here.
 CAP would also like to let you know that we are granting access to our new Click & Learn Civil Procedure program to students through the end of the semester for half off using the code ATHOME20.
 Click & Learn is designed to be used either as part of a class or by students studying on their own.
-To learn more about VitalSource, Click & Learn, or if you have any other questions for us, please contact Beth Hall at firstname.lastname@example.org.
-If your title is not listed on vitalsource.com, let Beth know so that other arrangements can be made.
+To learn more about VitalSource, Click & Learn, or if you have any other questions for us, please contact Beth Hall at email@example.com.
+If your title is not listed on bookshelf.vitalsource.com, let Beth know so that other arrangements can be made.

 Lexis: Free e-casebooks may be available on a title by title decision basis.
 Students must call 800-833-9844 to see if their casebook is eligible.